zetalex/DPB2_App/README.md

 # Data gathering from AMS, PS and PL SYSMON and channel differentiation

 Due to the sensors together with ADC converters with which Xilinx has equipped our module and its system monitoring hardware block (SYSMON), we can access a large amount of real-time information from the PS and the PL via the Linux driver "xilinx-ams".
-This Linux driver exports real-time data into files using *sysfs*, a pseudo file system provided by the Linux kernel which exports information into virtual files.

 This information collected from the PS and PL is differentiated into different channels which are explained in the following table.